 By allocating around $7.8 billion to be spent for the revival of four major fertilizer plants and to set up a gas pipeline network that connects East India to the National Gas Grid, the Indian Government is set to drive the Agrochemical Industry.
 The new fertilizer projects will increase the annual production capacity by 7.5 million tonnes.
 This will make the country more self-reliant as India sources its annual domestic fertilizer demand of around 32 million tonnes mainly from imports.
 Ananth Kumar, Minister for Chemicals & Fertilizers said, “Financial allocations and the ground level work would start in 2017 and the five plants would become fully functional by 2020-21.”

-Due to increasing infrastructure development activities and the growing urbanization the Indian construction chemical market has seen a significant growth over the last few years.
-Accounting for only 0.4% of the total construction spends, the sector has a potential to reach 1% which is the norm in developed economies.
-According to a recently published report the construction chemical market is expected to grow at a CAGR of 17.2% during 2014 and 2020 to reach $1.89 billion by 2020.
-Construction chemicals are usually added with construction materials in order to improve its workability, performance and durability.
-Several policies and incentives formulated by the Indian Government to promote the concept of “Green Revolution” have led to a growing preference for utilization of ready-mix concretes.
+Due to increasing infrastructure development activities and the growing urbanization, the Indian construction chemical market has seen significant growth over the last few years.
+Accounting for only 0.4% of the total construction spends, the sector has the potential to reach 1% which is the norm in developed economies.
+According to a recently published report, the construction chemical market is expected to grow at a CAGR of 17.2% during 2014 and 2020 to reach $1.89 billion by 2020.
+Construction chemicals are usually added with construction materials in order to improve its workability, performance, and durability.
+Several policies and incentives formulated by the Indian Government to promote the concept of the “Green Revolution” have led to a growing preference for the utilization of ready-mix concretes.
 The market shows considerable potential for foreign companies to enter the Indian market.
-For instance, the US-based Gomaco Corporation has recently associated with the Indian company Schwing Stetter India and is targeting $10 million sales during its first year in India for its concrete paving products.
+For instance, the US-based Gomaco Corporation has recently associated with the Indian company Schwing Stetter India and is targeting $10 million in sales during its first year in India for its concrete paving products.

 To read the latest news on the Chemical Industry in India click Chemical Newsletter.